drosen555/iqwebsite-clone/whitepapers/ELTMaestro-for-Spark-Data-integration-on-clusters.md

 Figure 1

-In the next few sections we'll explain some of the principles underlying Integrator for Spark, place Integrator for Spark in the context of other data integration tools and introduce some of Integrator for Spark's
+In the next few sections we'll explain some of the principles underlying ELTMaestro for Spark, place ELTMaestro for Spark in the context of other data integration tools and introduce some of ELTMaestro for Spark's

 advanced features.

-## Integrator for Spark: An ELT solution
+## ELTMaestro for Spark: An ELT solution

-Integrator for Spark is based on an architectural concept called _ELT._
+ELTMaestro for Spark is based on an architectural concept called _ELT._
-To understand the advantages of Integrator for Spark over other data integration tools, it is necessary to understand the difference between ETL and ELT and the reasons why ELT, when feasible, is preferred.
+To understand the advantages of ELTMaestro for Spark over other data integration tools, it is necessary to understand the difference between ETL and ELT and the reasons why ELT, when feasible, is preferred.